-CONTEMPORARY STUDIES / 20th CENTURY ISSUES 5 periods Year 5 credits GRADE 12
+CONTEMPORARY STUDIES / 20th CENTURY ISSUES

 Prerequisites: Placement in this course requires that students earn a 75% or higher in Western Studies.
 Students not previously enrolled in the Studies program must meet the criteria for the application process and demonstrate successful completion of US History IIA and English IIIA, with an average of 80% or above.
 A selection committee of teachers and supervisors set annual standards and review applications.
 The application process is explained in the Western Studies classes so that all students are informed of the opportunity.